Dacre Heights is private property, but...

 We plan to make Dacre Heights into a wonderful and free skiing, hiking, and biking destination.
 We have started to clear some cross country trails, and plan to put in some outhouses and perhaps a small cabin or two.
 Beyond the top of the hill there are many thousands of acres of crown land.
 Ultimately, we'd like to create a trail through the crown land that connects to the Madawaska Nordic ski trails, about 20km away.

-There are currently about 5 km of maintained trails. many of which run along the former ski slopes.
+There are currently about 7.5 km of trails, many of which run along the former ski slopes.

 From Renfrew: take highway 132 west for 25km.
-In Dacre, turn left and follow Flat road for 3.7km.
+In Dacre, turn left and follow Flat road for 3.7km to #851.
+You can park in the field, near the sign.

 Got an idea you'd like to share?
 Want to thank us for allowing public use of the hill?
 Want to help us make some new trails?
 We'd love to hear from you!